tauanmarinho/test-podium/README.md

 ## Description

-Framework in Java for testing the main elements at https://www.podium.com web page.
+- Test Framework in Java/Maven that runs a suite of selenium tests, target https://www.podium.com web page, that ensure the site is functioning normally.

-For this approach, some concepts and open-source testing framework were used to complete.
+- For this approach, some concepts and open-source testing framework were used to complete.

 - Stack tech used: